ChrisLauinger77/gnome-shell-extension-SettingsCenter/README.md

 ### Description:

-Settings Center is a customizable drop-down menu for quickly launching frequently used apps in Gnome:Shell via the user/aggregate menu.
+Settings Center is a customizable drop-down menu for quickly launching frequently used apps in Gnome:Shell via the quick settings menu.
 Originally created by XES.

-v10: fix for older versions, i havent tested this on anything below 3.10
-v9: minor cleanup, now has an icon for the main menu entry.

 Settings shortcuts : gnome-tweak-tool, dconf-editor, gconf-editor, gnome-session-properties, gnome-shell-extension-prefs, seahorse and nvidia-settings.
 You can add your own